United Parks & Resorts (PRKS)

 Operating margin is an important measure of profitability as it shows the portion of revenue left after accounting for all core expenses – everything from the cost of goods sold to advertising and wages.
 It’s also useful for comparing profitability across companies with different levels of debt and tax rates because it excludes interest and taxes.

-This quarter, United Parks & Resorts generated an operating margin profit margin of 29.6%, down 7.2 percentage points year on year.
+In Q4, United Parks & Resorts generated an operating margin profit margin of 15.1%, down 4.6 percentage points year on year.
 This contraction shows it was less efficient because its expenses increased relative to its revenue.

 7. Earnings Per Share

 United Parks & Resorts’s full-year EPS flipped from negative to positive over the last five years.
-This is a good sign and shows it’s at an inflection point.
+This is encouraging and shows it’s at a critical moment in its life.

-In Q3, United Parks & Resorts reported EPS of $1.61, down from $2.08 in the same quarter last year.
-This print missed analysts’ estimates, but we care more about long-term EPS growth than short-term movements.
-Over the next 12 months, Wall Street expects United Parks & Resorts’s full-year EPS of $3.27 to grow 47.5%.
+In Q4, United Parks & Resorts reported EPS of $0.28, down from $0.50 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects United Parks & Resorts’s full-year EPS of $3.04 to grow 29.7%.

 8. Cash Is King

-United Parks & Resorts’s free cash flow clocked in at $38.02 million in Q3, equivalent to a 7.4% margin.
-The company’s cash profitability regressed as it was 5 percentage points lower than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
-Long-term trends carry greater meaning.
+United Parks & Resorts’s free cash flow clocked in at $28.13 million in Q4, equivalent to a 7.5% margin.
+The company’s cash profitability regressed as it was 14.9 percentage points lower than in the same quarter last year, prompting us to pay closer attention.
+Short-term fluctuations typically aren’t a big deal because investment needs can be seasonal, but we’ll be watching to see if the trend extrapolates into future quarters.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, United Parks & Resorts’s ROIC decreased by 1.7 percentage points annually over the last few years.
-Only time will tell if its new bets can bear fruit and potentially reverse the trend.
+Over the last few years, United Parks & Resorts’s ROIC has unfortunately decreased.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-11. Key Takeaways from United Parks & Resorts’s Q3 Results
+11. Key Takeaways from United Parks & Resorts’s Q4 Results

 We struggled to find many positives in these results.
-Its number of visitors missed and its revenue fell short of Wall Street’s estimates.
-Overall, this was a softer quarter.
-The stock traded down 5.9% to $43.50 immediately following the results.
+Its EPS missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock traded down 1.9% to $33.13 immediately following the results.

 12. Is Now The Time To Buy United Parks & Resorts?

 We see the value of companies helping consumers, but in the case of United Parks & Resorts, we’re out.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-On top of that, United Parks & Resorts’s number of visitors has disappointed, and its projected EPS for the next year is lacking.
+On top of that, United Parks & Resorts’s number of visitors has disappointed, and its low free cash flow margins give it little breathing room.

-United Parks & Resorts’s P/E ratio based on the next 12 months is 8.4x.
+United Parks & Resorts’s P/E ratio based on the next 12 months is 8.8x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are better stocks to buy right now.
+There are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.